Syracuse falls to Albany 14-12 in 1st loss against unranked team

 Subscribe to our sports newsletter here.

+Gait said Albany was face-guarding Dordevic, getting in his face and sliding to him early.
+He looked out of rhythm at the start when he had the ball stripped as he ran away from the cage by Camden Hay, and again when he showed a lack of awareness on another play where he was triple-teamed and yard-saled.
+Albany used the latter of those plays to score via Graydon Hogg, a shot that Bobby Gavin seemed to have under control but still somehow snuck past him.

+The Orange trailed by five goals with less than five minutes left in the third quarter before they finally jolted to life.
+That’s when Dordevic settled into the game, beginning when he ripped a shot for a man-up goal.

-ALBANY — Syracuse’s comeback against UAlbany peaked in the third quarter when Brett Kennedy spun out of pressure deep in his own half and passed the ball upfield.
-Mikey Berkman scored an easy goal on the doorstep on a pass from Jerry Staats to make it 11-9.
+The comeback against UAlbany peaked in the third quarter when Brett Kennedy spun out of pressure deep in his own half and passed the ball upfield.
+Mikey Berkman scored an easy goal on the doorstep to make it 11-9.

 Then, Jacob Buttermore scored on a step-down shot into the bottom right corner, completing his hat-trick and SU’s four-goal run, and also making it a one-goal game entering the fourth quarter.

+But immediately after the stoppage, Albany’s faceoff specialist won the draw and sprinted down the field to score within seven seconds.
+Kennedy said postgame that the play shifted the game’s momentum.
+“They came out right away in the fourth quarter,” he said.
+“Their faceoff guy did a nice job winning it at the front and then getting the goal off.”

-But Albany’s faceoff specialist scored instantly after the break, Graydon Hogg scored on a man-up chance and Camden Hay converted a two-man-up chance to seal the game.
-The result: SU’s first loss against an unranked opponent since 2019, 14-12 to the Great Danes.
+Then Hogg scored on a man-up chance, and Camden Hay converted a two man-up chance to seal the game.
+Gait said the defense did well to get some stops, but the difference maker was UAlbany’s ability to finish its man-up chances.

-Syracuse’s season has been marred by inconsistency.
-It upset Duke in its most complete, offensive and defensive performance of the year two weeks ago before losing to Notre Dame by 16 goals last week, the program’s largest margin of defeat since 1977.

-Thursday evening, as the rain fell at Casey Stadium in Albany, Syracuse (5-5, 1-2 Atlantic Coast) couldn’t break that trend.
-It was without key offensive players like Griffin Cook, Lucas Quinn and Owen Hiltz — who were all injured — and freshman Tyler Cordes, who missed the week of practice due to illness, according to an SU Athletics spokesperson.
-And in what could have turned into its final straightforward game of the season, against likely the final unranked opponent of the season, a banged up Syracuse team didn’t take care of business, taking 52 shots but only scoring 12 times.

-In addition to the defensive struggles, the Orange couldn’t take care of the ball on offense, either.
-They had 11 turnovers in the first half, and finished the opening 30 minutes with a 46% turnover rate, their worst of the season, per Lacrosse Reference.
-They finished with 21 turnovers, a season-high, and a turnover rate of 41%, the second-worst of the year.

-During one stretch, Brendan Curry turned it over on a bad pass, then Berkman turned it over.
-SU got lucky to get the ball back after the stretch, and Curry used a precise pass to set Owen Seebold up for a sure goal on the doorstep.
-But he missed.

-Jacob Buttermore was Syracuse’s most productive weapon in the first half, notching two goals on three shots.
+Buttermore was Syracuse’s most productive weapon in the first half, notching two goals on three shots.
 The senior fired home a low shot to equalize the game at one after Berkman picked out a pass to him from X, and then scored unassisted despite being matched up with a long-pole.
-Buttermore finished his first career start with three goals.

-Curry used flashes of speed to help create opportunities for SU, and scored a hat-trick.
-But Seebold scored three goals on 12 shots, and Tucker Dordevic added three on 13 shots.
+Curry used flashes of speed to help create opportunities for SU, and scored twice.
+Seebold had a hat trick, and so did Dordevic, but neither was productive.
+Alongside them, reserve midfielder Pete Fiorini had his first career start.
+Matteo Corsi, Liam Ferris, Matt Magnan and Jackson Birtwhistle all played a fair chunk of minutes.
+None were experienced enough to be productive.
+Only Buttermore was efficient, notching three goals on five shots in his first career start.

-Dordevic looked out of rhythm at the start.
-He had the ball stripped as he ran away from the cage by Camden Hay, and showed a lack of awareness on another play when he got triple-teamed and yard-saled.
-Albany used the latter of those plays to score via Graydon Hogg, a shot that Bobby Gavin seemed to have under control but still somehow snuck past him.

-Eventually, Dordevic settled into the game.
-He ripped a shot to score in a man-up situation, and then spun through contact and scored on a diving effort to cut Albany’s lead to 12-11 in the fourth quarter.
+“We’re just shallow,” Gait said.
+“It’s not one player, it’s not two, it’s three or four or five that you replace, and it just makes it difficult.”

+Despite the thinner lineup, Syracuse still had a chance.
 But when it counted most, with the Great Danes leading 13-11, Syracuse couldn’t cash in on a man-up opportunity, and Dordevic had his shot saved by Ramos.
-SU’s defense committed two penalties — a push on Brandon Aviles and offsides on Jackson Birtwhistle — on the same possession, allowing Albany to score.
+SU’s defense committed two penalties on the same possession, allowing Albany to score on a 6-on-4.

-Syracuse sent Gavin out of the cage in hopes of mounting a three-goal comeback within the last three minutes, and successfully won the ball back.
-But Curry threw a pass well wide of the intended target, SU turned the ball over and the Albany fans — soaked from Thursday evening’s non-stop rain — erupted into cheers.
+Syracuse sent Gavin out of the cage in hopes of mounting a three-goal comeback within the final minutes, and successfully won the ball back.
+But Curry threw a pass well wide of the intended target for a turnover.
+The Albany fans — soaked from Thursday evening’s non-stop rain, which Gait said wasn’t an excuse for the poor execution — erupted into cheers.

 Published on April 7, 2022 at 9:34 pm